New to Fixed Wireless? A MAC Protocol Primer for Outdoor Environments

 Start Your Own ISP

-If you’d like to hire a consultant, contact Visp.net at – we work with many experienced consultants and are happy to refer them.
+If you’d like to hire a consultant, contact Visp.net – we work with many experienced consultants and are happy to refer them.

 To learn more about protocols for the Node Problem, visit the Wikipedia Hidden Node Problem article. (https://en.wikipedia.org/wiki/Hidden_node_problem)